CarlosRodZX/aisd-wde-on-the-job-4/README.md

 - Create a new directory and index.html file.
 This repository is not starter code.
 - A navigation bar representing the different sections of the website.
 - A header section for the client's name.
-- A paragraph sections describing who the client is, what they do, etc.
+- Create paragraph sections describing who the client is, what they do, etc.
 - A directory for assets (images, videos, etc).
 - Gallery of images/videos.
 - Contact Us form